| |

 The information I had from Vestax satisfied me that this was

-genuine and I ordered this amazing instrument in Violin
+genuine and I ordered this amazing instrument in Violinburst.

 When it arrived here I